 Instead of booking the shore excursion through the cruise line, I did some online research and found several companies that will pick you up from the dock on a bus and take you to the float.
 The van ride itself was scenic and we soaked in the splendor of the mountains and winding roads.

-Once we arrived at the Skagit River, our family of 4 and my mother in law were given life jackets and instructions about how to get on and off the raft.
-While on the raft, we saw plenty of bald eagles, beavers, birds and even a moose wading on the shore.
-This is a nice family friendly activity for those who do not want anything too adventurous or for a gentle scenic float through the Alaskan wilderness.
+Once we arrived at the Skagit River, our family of 4 and my mother-in-law were given life jackets and instructions about how to get on and off the raft.
+While on the raft, we saw plenty of bald eagles, beavers, birds, and even a moose wading on the shore.
+This is a nice family-friendly activity for those who do not want anything too adventurous or for a gentle scenic float through the Alaskan wilderness.

 From Margie DQ from DQ Family Travel

-Best Shore Excursions in Sitka
+Best Alaska Shore Excursions in Sitka

 Alaska Raptor Center